microsoft/vsts-vmware/src/VMWare.md

 1. To power on virtual machines or to delete them, fill-in the task parameters as described below:
    * **VMware Service Connection**: In the dropdown, select the VMware vCenter Server connection that was created above.
    * **Action**: Select any one of the snapshot actions from amongst **Power on Virtual Machines**, or **Delete Virtual Machines**.
    * **Virtual Machines Name**: Provide the names of one or more virtual machines.
-For multiple machines use a comma separated list, like VM1, VM2, VM2.
+For multiple machines use a comma separated list, like VM1, VM2, VM3.
    * **Datacenter**: Enter the name of the **Datacenter**, where the virtual machines are located.
    * **Skip Certificate Authority Check**: If the vCenter Server's certificate is self-signed then select this option to skip the validation of the certificate from a trusted certificate authority.

   ![Power On or Delete VMware VMs](Images/PowerOnVMs.png)

 2. The **Power on Virtual Machines** action, waits till the guest operating system in the virtual machines has started.
 For this to work properly, VMware Tools™ needs to be installed in the guest operating system.
-If the VMware Tools are not installed, then the task will wait for 10 minutes after the virtual machines have powered on and return successfully.
+If the VMware Tools are not installed, then the task will wait for 5 minutes after the virtual machines have powered on and return successfully.

 ### **Using VMware Resource Deployment task to Deploy Virtual Machines using Template**

 1. To deploy a virtual machine using a template, fill-in the task parameters as described below:
    * **VMware Service Connection**: In the dropdown, select the VMware vCenter Server connection that was created above.
    * **Action**: Select any one of the snapshot actions from amongst **Deploy Virtual Machines using Template**.
    * **Template**: The name of the template that will be used for creating the virtual machines.
+The template should exist in the Datacenter, where the virtual machines will be deployed.
    * **Virtual Machines Name**: Provide the names of one or more virtual machines.
-For multiple machines use a comma separated list, like VM1, VM2, VM2.
+For multiple machines use a comma separated list, like VM1, VM2, VM3.
    * **Datacenter**: Enter the name of the **Datacenter**, where the virtual machines will be created.
    * **Compute Resource Type**: Select from the **VMware ESXi™ Host**, **Cluster**, or **Resource Pool**, where the virtual machines will be deployed.
    * **Host Name/Cluster Name/Resource Pool Name**: Enter the name of the ESXi Host, or the Cluster, or the Resource Pool.